emtee40/FMHY-wiki/Stream-Site-Grading.md

 **What we look for**:
-1. - How fast do streams load?
+1. * How fast do streams load?
-1. - Is the content in 1080p, and can it be changed?
+1. * Is the content in 1080p, and can it be changed?
-1. - How consistently does it find streams, including older content without issues?
+1. * How consistently does it find streams, including older content, without issues?
-1. - How consistent are their servers?
+1. * How consistent are their servers?
 How many are there?
-Does it auto switch if one fails?
+Does it auto-switch if one fails?
-1. - Does the site have auto-next episodes?
+1. * Does the site have auto-next episodes?
-1. - How are the sites UI, player and search?
+1. * How are the site's UI, player and search?
 Are they nice overall?
 What sort of user settings does it have?
-1. - What sort of subtitle features does the site have?
+1. * What sort of subtitle features does the site have?
-1. - Does it have movies, shows and anime?
+1. * Does it have movies, shows and anime?
-1. - Does the site have watchlists, history or continue watching?
+1. * Does the site have watch lists, history or continue watching?
-1. - Does the site have tools for discovery like sorting, recommendations, collections, AI etc?
+1. * Does the site have tools for discovery like sorting, recommendations, collections, AI, etc?

 ✔️= 2 points
 ⚠️= 1 point